V35HR4J/Automate-Telegram/README.md

 let me know if i need to provide video tutorial for setup, i will be more than happy to help you out.

-Pull Requests are also appriciated if you have idea to improve. 🙂
+Pull Requests are also appreciated if you have idea to improve. 🙂